 Music is a massive part of my life, I love nothing more than sticking on a good album and heading out for a run.
-Since watching Liam Gallagher’s As it was at the cinema, the classic Definitely Maybe album has been played on heavy repeat on my runs.
+Since watching Liam Gallagher’s As It Was at the cinema, the classic Definitely Maybe album has been played on heavy repeat on my runs.
 As much as I love to lose myself in music, I also like to be aware of my surroundings.
 I run mainly on country roads, so, for safety reasons, I need to be able to hear what is going on around me.

 Included in the box are…

-- A pair of foam earbuds
+- And a pair of foam earbuds.

 On the run